 Despite a higher number of women graduating from college than men, women are still more likely to be underemployed than their male counterparts.
 While almost half of all female graduates are overqualified for the jobs they have, only 37 percent of men experience the same issue.

-This pattern is consistent even for recent grads with highly coveted STEM degrees, with 32 percent of women receiving math degrees considered underemployed compared to 25 percent of men.
-The same holds true of computer science where female degree holders face a 22 percent likelihood of underemployment compared to 20 percent for men.
+This pattern is consistent even for recent grads with highly coveted STEM degrees, with 32% of women receiving math degrees considered underemployed compared to 25% of men.
+The same holds true of computer science where female degree holders face a 22% likelihood of underemployment compared to 20% for men.

 Consequences of Being Underemployed